taichi-dev/taichi/docs/external.rst

 .. note::

-   Struct-for's on external arrays are not supported.
+   Struct-for's are not supported on external arrays.